DuguidLab/visiomode/README.md

 ## Contributing

 Visiomode is currently closed to PRs, except bugfixes.
+Please open an issue if you wish to contribute.

 ## Funders